cs3216/cs3216.github.io/coursework/seminar/index.md

 - 50% Group presentation
 - 30% Application critique (what you write in your post)
-- 10% Mutual critique (comments people post on your post)
+- 10% Mutual critique (comments people's post on your post)
 - 10% Mutual critique (comments you post on people's post)

 Overall, the application seminar is worth 10% of your final grade.

 ## Mode of Submission

 The slides for the presentation should be named `group-<number>-seminar.{pptx|key}` and uploaded to Coursemology by 2 Sep 23:59 (Sunday), because we will be downloading the slides to project on screen during class.
-The application critiques should be submitted within 24 hours of the innovation seminar, by **10 September 2019 23:59** (Tuesday).
-Your comments for the mutual critique part should be done by  **15 Sep 2019 23:59** (Sunday).
+The application critiques should be submitted within 24 hours of the innovation seminar, by **8 September 2020 23:59** (Tuesday).
+Your comments for the mutual critique part should be done by  **13 Sep 2020 23:59** (Sunday).

 **Marks will be deducted if you fail to follow the submission instructions (e.g. incorrect file naming).**

-Clarifications and questions related to this assignment should be posted to the CS3216 Slack channel [#ay1920-assg2](https://cs3216.slack.com/messages/CM6DPAV5Z/).
+Clarifications and questions related to this assignment should be posted to the Coursemology Forum.

 The way this assignment is structured, it might seem very stressful — but it's really not quite as bad as it seems.
 It's actually fun if taken in the right spirit.